dret/webconcepts/concepts/http-header/If-None-Match.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/If-None-Match"
 title:         "HTTP Header Field: If-None-Match"
+concept-name:  HTTP Header Field
+concept-value: If-None-Match
 description: "The \"If-None-Match\" header field makes the request method conditional on a recipient cache or origin server either not having any current representation of the target resource, when the field-value is \"*\", or having a selected representation with an entity-tag that does not match any of those listed in the field-value."
 ---